nf-core/rnaseq/docs/usage.md

 ### `--sampleLevel`
 Used to turn of the edgeR MDS and heatmap.
 Set automatically when running on fewer than 3 samples.

-### `--rlocation`
-Some steps in the pipeline run R with required modules.
-By default, the pipeline will install these modules to `~/R/nxtflow_libs/` if not present.
-You can specify what path to use with this command line flag.

 ### `--multiqc_config`
 If you would like to supply a custom config file to MultiQC, you can specify a path with `--multiqc_config`.
 This is used instead of the config file specific to the pipeline.